Natural landscapes and turquoise blue waters

 June to September are the hottest months with average temperatures between 25 and 30°C. Rain is minimal during this period.
 January is the coolest month with an average of 10°C.

 November to January can be wet with average rainfall of 200 mm and 15 to 20 days of rain per each of these months.

 Leisure & Activities

 One of the longest stretches of sandy beach in the Mediterranean.
 The beach forms part of a national park and, apart from swimming and relaxing in the sun, visitors may be lucky enough to catch sight of the wonderful birdlife in the area.
 It’s also home and breeding ground for the endangered loggerhead turtle, and because of that, it’s been declared “off limits” to developers.
-It’s perfect for a relaxing day…there’s no water sports and there’s only one café.
+It’s perfect for a relaxing day…there are no water sports and there’s only one café.

 Aspendos Theatre is one of the best preserved Roman theatres in the country, it can seat up to 20,000 spectators.
 Records show that it dates back to 155 AD and was originally built as a gift to the Emperor and to the Gods.
 Tours can be arranged with local expert guides.

 Hagia Sophia Istanbul